How reciprocity impacts ordering and phase separation in active nematics?: Introduction

-Note that, within the Vicsek model, since the heading direction aligns with the mean orientation of the neighborhood of an SPP, by definition, a pair of SPPs feels an instantaneous non-reciprocal torque.
-This rule-based non-reciprocity differs from the emergence of non-reciprocal torques due to the directed motion of polar SPPs, which appears even when the interactions are modeled as reciprocal~\cite{dadhichi2020nonmutual}.
-The emergence of such effective non-reciprocity can diminish the possible differences between the additive and non-additive flocking models considered in Ref.~\cite{chepizhko2021revisiting}, as both of them break reciprocity.
-However, consideration of explicit non-reciprocity can impact other implementations of Vicsek-like models, e.g., in phase transitions of apolar active nematics~\cite{Simha2002, Ramaswamy2003, Bertin2013a, Mishra2006, chate2006simple, ngo2014large} more profoundly, as the apolar nature of SPPs restricts their directed motion.
+Note that the Vicsek rule of heading direction aligning with local mean orientation leads to a non-reciprocal torque between a pair of SPPs~\cite{vicsek1995novel}.
+This rule-based non-reciprocity differs from the emergence of non-reciprocal torques due to the directed motion of polar SPPs, which emerges even when the interactions are modeled as reciprocal~\cite{dadhichi2020nonmutual}.
+This emergent non-reciprocity can diminish the possible differences between the additive and non-additive flocking models considered in Ref.[\citenum{chepizhko2021revisiting}], as both of them break reciprocity.
+However, consideration of explicit non-reciprocity can impact other implementations of active systems, e.g., in phase transitions of apolar active nematics~\cite{Simha2002, Ramaswamy2003, Bertin2013a, Mishra2006, chate2006simple, ngo2014large, Das2017a} more profoundly, as the apolar nature of SPPs restricts their directed motion.

 Note that SPPs can lose overall polarity in the presence of fast reversals of self-propulsion direction.
 In active nematics, a collection of particles align spontaneously along some axis $\hat{\bf n}$ with a $\hat{\bf n} \to -\hat{\bf n}$ symmetry.
-Examples of such systems include colliding elongated objects~\cite{peruani2006}, migrating cells~\cite{Gruler1995, gruler1999nematic}, cytoskeletal filaments~\cite{Balasubramaniam2022}, certain direction reversing bacteria~\cite{Wu2009, Theves2013a, Starruss2012, Barbara2003, Taylor1974a}, and vibrated granular rods~\cite{Blair2003, Narayan2007}.
-A kinetic theory approach~\cite{Bertin2013a} starting from Vicsek-like implementation of active nematics incorporating non-reciprocal torques, led to hydrodynamic equations consistent with earlier top-down derivations~\cite{Ramaswamy2003, Ramaswamy2010, Marchetti2013}.
+Examples of such systems include colliding elongated objects~\cite{peruani2006, ginelli2010large, Peruani2012}, migrating cells~\cite{Gruler1995, gruler1999nematic}, cytoskeletal filaments~\cite{Balasubramaniam2022}, certain direction reversing bacteria~\cite{Wu2009, Theves2013a, Starruss2012, Barbara2003, Taylor1974a}, and vibrated granular rods~\cite{Blair2003, Narayan2007}.
+In some of these cases, physical processes like an actual collision between active elements may produce alignment~\cite{Blair2003, Narayan2007}, while in others, the effective interaction can be mediated by non-equilibrium means such as more complex biochemical signaling or visual inputs and cognitive processes~\cite{chepizhko2021revisiting, Helbing2000, Saha2020}.
+Reciprocal interactions can describe former kinds of alignments, while the latter can involve non-reciprocal rules~\cite{Ivlev2015, Fruchart2021, Loos2022}.
+A Boltzmann-Landau-Ginzburg kinetic theory approach~\cite{Bertin2013a} starting from a Vicsek-like implementation of active nematics incorporating non-reciprocal torques led to hydrodynamic equations consistent with earlier results~\cite{Ramaswamy2003, Ramaswamy2010, Marchetti2013}.